Academics

 Other considerations:

-1. Candidates for scholarship should be in a group of at least four (4) participants to be enrolled in the same program or module (no scholarship is given to an individual participant)
+1. Candidates for scholarship should be in a group of at least three (3) participants to be enrolled in the same program or module (no scholarship is given to an individual participant)

 2. Candidates for scholarship must currently be handling specific responsibilities in their parish or small communities, or are chosen to take care of specific ministries after Hapag-Layko.